FIVE MOST SURPRISING FINDS

 The Reforms That Can Still Save What Remains

-The most important legislative development in Black land retention in half a century is the Uniform Partition of Heirs Property Act (UPHPA), a model law drafted by the Uniform Law Commission in 2010 and championed by Thomas Mitchell, the property law professor whose scholarship on partition sales has transformed the field.
-The UPHPA reforms partition sales by requiring:
+The most important legislative development in Black land retention in half a century is the Uniform Partition of Heirs Property Act (UPHPA).
+Drafted by the Uniform Law Commission in 2010 and championed by property law professor Thomas Mitchell, this model law reforms partition sales in three ways.

-As of 2024, twenty-two states have adopted the UPHPA, including most of the Southern states where Black land loss has been most severe (Uniform Law Commission, 2010).
-The Federation of Southern Cooperatives has reported that in states where the UPHPA has been enacted, involuntary partition sales of Black-owned land have declined significantly.
+As of 2024, twenty-two states have adopted the UPHPA, including most Southern states where Black land loss has been worst (Uniform Law Commission, 2010).
+In states where the UPHPA is law, involuntary partition sales of Black-owned land have declined significantly, according to the Federation of Southern Cooperatives.
 The law works.
 But it only works if Black families know about it, and public awareness remains dangerously low.

 Community land trusts offer another proven mechanism for protecting Black land.
-The New Communities Land Trust, founded in 1969 in southwest Georgia by civil rights leaders Charles and Shirley Sherrod, was the first community land trust in the United States.
-At its peak, it held nearly 6,000 acres, providing secure land tenure for Black farming families.
-Though the original trust lost its land due to a devastating drought and USDA loan denial — the Sherrods were among the Pigford claimants — the model has been replicated across the country.
-Community land trusts hold land collectively, making it immune to partition sales, tax lien seizures, and the individual financial crises that have historically been the precursors to Black land loss.
+The New Communities Land Trust, founded in 1969 in southwest Georgia by civil rights leaders Charles and Shirley Sherrod, was the first in the United States.
+At its peak, it held nearly 6,000 acres, providing secure tenure for Black farming families.
+The original trust lost its land to a devastating drought and USDA loan denial — the Sherrods were among the Pigford claimants — but the model has been replicated across the country.
+Community land trusts hold land collectively.
+That makes them immune to partition sales, tax lien seizures, and the individual financial crises that have historically triggered Black land loss.

 “The land was always there.
 It was ours.
 And it was taken not by armies but by laws, by papers, by the quiet machinery of a system that knew exactly what it was doing.”